Garfunkel and Oates: Artistry and public image

 Garfunkel and Oates has described their music as folk pop and comedy music.
 Their music has also been described as comedy folk and folk rock.
 The work has frequently been compared by critics to that of comedy duo Flight of the Conchords.
 Micucci has stated that the duo's music is inspired by Broadway musicals, specifically those written by Stephen Sondheim, and 1980s pop music.
 Lindhome and Micucci have stated that their main comedic inspirations are I Love Lucy and The State, respectively.
 Lindhome plays guitar and performs as Garfunkel, based on Art Garfunkel of Simon & Garfunkel, while Micucci plays ukulele and keyboards and performs as Oates, based on John Oates of Hall & Oates.
 Their songwriting process typically involves Lindhome writing lyrics and Micucci writing melodies.
 Much of their music is fast-paced and contains raunchy, "brutally honest", observational lyrics contrasted with "cutesy", "childlike" melodies and "sweet" vocals.

 In 2009, Rebecca Dana of The Wall Street Journal wrote that Garfunkel and Oates were "fast becoming the darlings of the Los Angeles comedy scene...with their pretty-girl, dirty-mouth act".
 Chrissie Dickinson of the Chicago Tribune called their music "funny and sharply pointed", adding that it "can also be disarmingly touching".
 NPR's David Greene called the duo "experts at wrapping ugly, hilarious truths into sweet melodies".
 The Daily Dots Audra Schroeder called them "a Swiss Army knife, at a time when artists often have to be many things to stay afloat".
 Neal Justin of the Star Tribune compared the tone of their music to Sesame Street.
 For Vulture, Joe Berkowitz wrote that the songs "are filled with sharp observations and hilarious stories that are distinctly feminine and quirky", adding, "The blunt, detail-packed way they rebuke potential suitors or reveal embarrassing personal insights seems brutally honest."

-Clara Olshansky and Milan Polk of Men's Health named Garfunkel and Oates's song "Present Face" one of the funniest Christmas songs of all time.
+Carson Olshansky and Milan Polk of Men's Health named Garfunkel and Oates's song "Present Face" one of the funniest Christmas songs of all time.
 Pastes Hudson Hongo named Micucci and Lindhome two of the best comedians of 2014 for their work as Garfunkel and Oates, while the two were included on Cosmopolitans list of "13 Funny Women to Watch in 2014".